algorandfoundation/puya-ts/docs/api/index/type-aliases/BoxRef.md

 Get the value stored in the box if available, and a boolean indicating if the box exists.

-If the box does not exist, the value returned at position 0 is _undocumented_ and should not be relied on to have a specific value.
+If the box does not exist, the value returned at position 0 will be an empty byte array.

 #### Returns